I walk for several more hours.

 How is this possible?

-Well, I suppose none of these questions really matter.
+Well, I suppose none of these questions truly matter.
 I just need to find the exit.

 In fact, this floor could turn out to be more dangerous than the last.